adridipietro/DataStructuresAlgos/data_structures/stacks_queues/stacks_queues.md

 * Enqueue O(1) -- add to end of queue
 * Dequeue O(1) -- remove first of queue
 * Peek O(1) -- first element of queue

+Realistic example of a queue is Uber -- the first person to request an Uber will receive the first available Uber.

+We can use arrays or linked lists to implement Queues.
+HOWEVER, linked lists is the BETTER option.
+Linked Lists do NOT have indices whereas arrays do; we would have to shift the indices a lot because the first item is OUT first.
+With Linked Lists we would just have to change the head with the removal of the first item.